sjanulonoks/provision/examples/pkt-demo/README.txt

     git clone -n https://github.com/digitalrebar/provision.git --depth=1
     cd provision
     git checkout HEAD examples/pkt-demo
-    cd examples/pkt-demo
-    mv pkt-demo $HOME/
+    mv examples/pkt-demo $HOME/
-    cd ../..
+    cd ..
     rm -rf provision
     cd $HOME/pkt-demo

   DO NOT run these steps with 'sudo', your username should own the new directory and files.

-*If you DO have the Repo Cloned already, do:*
+*If you ALREADY have the repo cloned locally, do:*

   Simply copy the `digitalrebar/provision/examples/pkt-demo` directory to a new location.
 For example:

+    cd <path_to_github_clone>/digitalrebar/provision/examples/
+    git pull
-    cp -r <path_to_github_clone>/digitalrebar/provision/examples/pkt-demo $HOME/mydemo
+    cp -r pkt-demo $HOME/pkt-demo
     cd $HOME/mydemo

 2. SECRETS
 ==========

-ABSOLUTELY necessary - to authenticate to the packet.net API services and spin up Nodes, and to authenticate to the RackN Portal to download content and plugins.
+ABSOLUTELY NECESSARY - to authenticate to the packet.net API services and spin up Nodes, and to authenticate to the RackN Portal to download content and plugins.